Andrew Wakefield: Early life and education

-Wakefield was born in 1956; his father was a neurologist and his mother was a general practitioner.
-After leaving the independent King Edward's School, Bath, Wakefield studied medicine at St Mary's Hospital Medical School (now Imperial College School of Medicine), fully qualifying in 1981.
+After leaving King Edward's School, Wakefield studied medicine at St Mary's Hospital Medical School (now Imperial College School of Medicine), fully qualifying in 1981.

-Wakefield became a fellow of the Royal College of Surgeons in 1985.
+Wakefield became a Fellow of the Royal College of Surgeons in 1985.

 Career

 At the University of Toronto from 1986 to 1989, he was a member of a team that studied tissue rejection problems with small intestine transplantation, using animal models.
 He continued his studies of small intestine transplantation under a Wellcome Trust travelling fellowship at University of Toronto in Canada.